 Moreover, cleaning a dog’s ears is also is important especially if your breed has long ears and thick fur.
 They tend to gather debris and wax more easily.
 Even if they flap their ears and shake their bodies often, they are still likely to have an ear infection than dogs with a shorter coat.
 We recommend cleaning the ear of your dog at least once every month.
 If you intend to clean your dog’s ears the right way, the following tips are worth noting:

-- You should exercise caution when removing hair from inside the canal.
+- Hair inside the canal: You should exercise caution when removing hair from inside the canal.
 We recommend calling a dog care service center to do this bit.
 If you have no idea what you’re doing you can potentially damage your dog’s hearing.

 - Avoid inserting anything into your dog’s ears when cleaning them.